Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Infinity pool at Sandy Bay Beach Club on Nusa Lembongan, Bali, Indonesia

-Day 10 – Day Trip To Nusa Penida, Bali
+Day 10 – Day Trip to Nusa Penida

 T-Rex Kelingking Beach on Nusa Penida, Bali, Indonesia

-Day 11 – Swim with the Fish on a Bali Snorkel Trip
+Day 11 – Take a Bali Snorkel Trip & Discover Mangroves

 Boats moored in pale blue sea at Jungut Batu Beach on Nusa Lembongan, Bali, Indonesia

-In the afternoon, take a beach stroll from Jungut Batu Beach to the Mangroves.
-The walk along the north side of the island provides incredible views of Mount Agung, the active volcano and highest point on mainland Bali.
+Back on dry land, take a stroll to the Lembongan Mangroves.
+The walk along the north side of the island provides incredible views of Mount Agung, the highest point on Bali.

 Boatman uses pole to propel canoe in Mangrove Forest on Nusa Lembongan, Bali, Indonesia